benaubin/EasyCalc/ReadMe.md

 Equation: 4 potato 7
 Answer: 18.0
 ~~~
-That is correct, since 7 * 2 = 14, since is takes the second one, multiply's it by 2, and adds the first one.
+That is correct, since 7 * 2 = 14, since it takes the second one, multiplies it by 2, and adds the first one.
 Now, let's try adding 1 to that.
 ~~~json
 Equation: 4 potato 7 + 1
 Answer: 19.0
 ~~~
 That is also correct, since in the order of operations we made, potato goes before '+'.
 You just made your own operator!
-Do what ever you want with it, sell it, all you have to do is make sure that your end user cannot only look at the code, but also edit, sell and redistribute it.
+Do what ever you want with it, even sell it, all you have to do is make sure that your end user can look at the code, but also edit, sell and redistribute it.
 Make sure to distribute it with a comma at the end, or it might break.